 Drinking milk before an evening of drinks is something you may have heard recommended.
 There’s an urban myth that drinking a glass of milk will coat your stomach and slow down the absorption of alcohol.

 You can drink a glass of milk before beer with no unfortunate side effects.
 This can be done a couple of hours or just before drinking beer.
-However, the milk will not affect the speed at which you get intoxicated.

 Drinking milk before drinking beer is better than drinking it at the same time or afterward.
 The milk will be digested normally and that will be that.

 The urban myth side of this is a bit inaccurate.
 Drinking on an empty stomach is a great way to throw up.
 Drinking milk won’t really line your stomach to prevent this.
 But eating beforehand will slow down the absorption rate of alcohol.

 Milk would in theory do the same with enough of it.
 The problem is that you’d have to drink so much milk you’d have no space for beer.
 So just one glass of milk before drinking beer won’t help you much in regards to reducing the effect of the beer.